Xana (musician)

-Xana Morris, known professionally as Xana, is a Canadian pop musician.
+Xana Morris, known professionally as Xana, is a Canadian pop musician based in Vancouver.

 Early life

-Xana grew up in a music-loving family on Vancouver Island.
+Xana was born in Victoria, British Columbia, and grew up in a music-loving family on Vancouver Island.
 At age 5, Xana took violin lessons, and at 10, she took vocal lessons.

 Career

 In 2015, Xana formed an acoustic pop-punk duo, Coffee Eyes, with Joel Cossette.
 When the duo broke up, Xana took at two-year educational program, during which time she avoided writing.
 In 2018, two months after her program ended, she went to work in order to later make music a financially viable career.
 She wrote what was to be her third solo single, "Tipsy", during the gap between school and work.
 She continued to write music for the next two years, although she would only begin recording in 2020.

 Xana debuted solo with the single "Goddess" in 2020.
 The song serves as a statement as to who she is as an artist and the space she'll take up in the industry.
 Asked why the song uses male pronouns, despite Xana identifying as a lesbian, Xana explained that "the song speaks to many different situations, personal or otherwise.
 It was a fuck-you to those people who think they can walk all over you and take whatever they want.
 With everything that I was dealing with personally and seeing around me in the music industry, the use of “he” pronouns reflected those experiences."
 Due to the COVID-19 pandemic, which struck right before her planned debut, Xana primarily promoted her music through TikTok.

 Xana subsequently released singles "Pray", "Tipsy", "Yellow", and "Kitchen Light".

+Xana worked with the indie band Cold Fame on their debut single “tuesday.” which was released on November 23, 2021.

 Xana released her debut album, "Tantrums", on April 15, 2022.
 The album is autobiographical, reflecting on Xana's experiences in a toxic relationship.
 The title reflects how, through her music, Xana is "throwing tantrums so other people don't have to."
 There has been positive reception to the album, with Xtra Magazine citing the opening track as one of "the best queer songs of April" and "the perfect song to throw up two middle fingers to after the end of a relationship gone awry".